 I own my share of women’s roller derby tees.
 They’re colorful, bombastic, and fun.
-I like the tough-girl names that the players give their teams: Harbor Hellcats, Boardwalk Bombshells, Cannery Rollers, Dames of Destruction, and so on.
+I like the names of the teams: tough-girl names like Harbor Hellcats, Boardwalk Bombshells, Cannery Rollers, Dames of Destruction, and so on.

 But this t-shirt is my favorite: a hard blonde dangling a pair of skates gazes up at a dry California hillside.
 Her face is hidden.
 The league name is “Monterey Bay Derby Dames.”
 The team name?
 “The Babes of Wrath.”

 That name brings a smile to this old John Steinbeck fan.
 Monterey Bay here in Central California is Steinbeck territory, along with nearby Salinas where Steinbeck grew up.

 Monterey County loves its Steinbeck references.
 The layout of this tee even copies the original dust jacket of Steinbeck’s novel, “The Grapes of Wrath.”
 God, the things you discover when you’re collecting t-shirts.
 Small things, but — weird.

 I grew up in the same state, a little later and a ways distant.
 Still, the people who raised me were of the sort that Steinbeck described: cleaned-up and better-paid and working factories by then instead of the fields.
 But in their youth they’d picked the same crops and drunk the same wine and fought the same fights.
 Steinbeck celebrated them.
 To read his books was to read about where I came from.